sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 1. Discuss _interaction testing_ and how mocks can be used as a design technique.
 1. Discuss what Google has learned about test doubles.

-{% hint style='tip' %}
-You can read more about the history of Mock Objects at http://www.mockobjects.com.
-{% endhint %}

 ## Dummies, fakes, stubs, spies, and mocks

 Meszaros, in his book, defines five different types: dummy objects, fake objects, stubs, spies, and mocks: